sltncl/Online_Reinforcement_Learning_for_Adaptive_Gain_Tuning_in_IBVS/README.md

-# Online Reinforcement Learning for Adaptive Gain Tuning in Image-Based Visual Servoing (IBVS-RL)
+# Online Reinforcement Learning for Adaptive Gain Tuning in Image-Based Visual Servoing

 This repository contains the implementation and simulation environment developed for the Master’s Thesis *“Online Reinforcement Learning for Adaptive Gain Tuning in Image-Based Visual Servoing”* at Politecnico di Bari, MSc in Automation Engineering (A.Y.
 2024–2025).